310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}
 {% bubble Midori2 %}
-Yeah, I guess...
-I haven’t been touching HoldHands up until now, but that sounds like what they were telling me in their messages.
+Yeah, I guess… I haven’t been touching HoldHands up until now, but that sounds like what they were telling me in their messages.

-Tetora-kun even sent me a message that said, “let’s do our best together! (^_^)v”, but it just sounds like he’s trying *so* hard to keep a positive attitude that it hurts to see...
-I should’ve never checked my phone, this is so depressing...
+Tetora-kun even sent me a message that said, “let’s do our best together! (^_^)v”, but it just sounds like he’s trying *so* hard to keep a positive attitude that it hurts to see… I should’ve never checked my phone, this is so depressing…

 {% endbubble %}
 {% bubble Chiaki %}
-Hmm...
-So that’s why they were so late for our meet up in the aquarium, huh?
+Hmm… So that’s why they were so late for our meet up in the aquarium, huh?

 They were running around making negotiations with various people, and getting the word out for the live show—all while preparing the materials and tools needed for the stage.